-The composition of cash and investments as of June 30, 2018, is as follows:
+The composition of cash and investments as of June 30, 2020, is as follows:

-Cash in bank and on hand \$ 307,196
+Cash in bank and on hand \$ 525,777

-Investments 3,053,695
+Investments 2,253,573

-Total cash and investments, Statement of Net Position \$ 3,360,891
+Total cash and investments, Statement of Net Position \$ 2,779,350

-The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The District categorizes its fair value measurements within the fair value hierarchy established by U.S. Generally Accepted Accounting Principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The District had investments in the San Luis Obispo County Investment Pool, money market funds, and bank time deposits, however, these external pools or deposits measured at amortized cost are not required to be measured under Level 1, 2 or 3.
+The District's investment in the San Luis Obispo County Investment Pool of \$1,937,663 is measured under level 2.
+The District had investments in the money market funds and bank time deposits that are measured at amortized cost are not required to be measured under Level 1, 2 or 3.